 Coverage of your choice with doctors of your choice are included with plans that don't restrict you to networks of specialists.

-2 medicare.gov, Consider These 7 Things When Choosing Coverage, 2020
+2. medicare.gov, Consider These 7 Things When Choosing Coverage, accessed August 2021

 The purpose of this communication is the solicitation of insurance.
 United American Insurance Company is not connected with, endorsed by, or sponsored by the U.S. government, federal Medicare program, Social Security Administration, or the Department of Health and Human Services.
 Policies and benefits may vary by state and have some limitations and exclusions.
 Individual Medicare Supplement insurance policy forms MSA10, MSB10, MSC10, MSD10, MSF10, MSHDF10, MSG10, MSHDG, MSK06R, MSL06R, MSN10 and in WI, MC4810 and MC4810HD, MC4810HDG are available from our Company where state-approved.
 Some states require these plans be available to persons under age 65 eligible for Medicare due to disability or End Stage Renal disease (ESRD).
 You may be contacted by an agent or producer representing United American Insurance Company, PO Box 8080, McKinney, TX 75070-8080.
 OUTLINE OF COVERAGE PROVIDED UPON REQUEST.